 #53: Three Birthdays Mentioned

-There aren’t a lot birthdays celebrated in most shows, but in Stargirl we know of at least three; Beth’s, Henry Snr’s, and Christine’s.
+There aren’t a lot of birthdays celebrated in most shows.
+But in Stargirl, we know of at least three; Beth’s, Henry Snr’s, and Christine’s.

-We know Beth’s birthday is May 15th as it was mentioned by Chuck.
+We know Beth’s birthday is May 15th.
+Chuck mentions it.

-Christine’s birthdate is unknown but is celebrated by her husband and son in her honour in ‘The Justice Society’.
+Christine’s birthdate is unknown.
+However, her husband and son celebrate in her honour in ‘The Justice Society’.

 #54: The Baseball Bat Bounce

-Another behind-the-scenes fact for our 101 fun facts is one that actually surprised us.
+Another behind-the-scenes tidbit for our 101 fun facts surprised us.

-It was revealed in the Stargirl Aftershow podcast that the baseball bat bounce Sportsmaster does was not actually CGI like a lot of people thought.
-Nor was it done with a stunt double.
-Neil Hopkins actually learned how to do it himself.
+It was revealed on the Stargirl Aftershow podcast that the baseball bat bounce Sportsmaster does wasn’t CGI.
+It also wasn’t done with a stunt double.
+Neil Hopkins learned how to do it himself.

-Mike is the king of name dropping.
-In ‘Shiv Part One’, Mike name drops a woman with the last name ‘Hawkins’.
-While this might not mean anything huge, there are a few characters within DC Comics lore with that last name:
+Mike is the king of name-dropping.
+In ‘Shiv Part One’, he name drops a woman with the last name ‘Hawkins’.
+While this mightn’t mean anything huge, but there are a few characters within DC Comics lore with that surname:

-- Jean Hawkins – late mother of Virgil and Sharon
+- Jean Hawkins – the late mother of Virgil and Sharon.

 #56: Cindy’s Mean Behaviour Doesn’t Just Apply To Her Villainous Persona

-Cindy Burman has made it very clear that is no difference between her and her supervillain alter ego, Shiv.
-When we meet her in ‘Stargirl’, she tries to rally Courtney to her side, but things sour very quickly.
-It became no secret that there were going to be more butting of heads as time went on.
+When we meet her in ‘Stargirl’, she tries to rally Courtney, but things sour quickly.
+It becomes no secret afterwards there was going to be more butting of heads.

-Turns out, we were right.
-Courtney becomes a thorn in Cindy’s side mainly because she stands up to her when she picks on Yolanda.
-However, things take an even deeper downward spiral when Courtney tries to reschedule their hang due her being being asked to Homecoming by Cameron.
+Courtney becomes a thorn in Cindy’s side mainly because she stands up to her.
+However, things take a deeper downward spiral when Courtney tries to reschedule their hang after being asked to Homecoming by Cameron.

-Cindy takes this as an insult given her day had already taken a massive turn for the worst after she has a massive fight with her best friend, Jenny who breaks their friendship off because of the way she is treated.
+Cindy takes this as an insult.
+Her day had already taken a massive turn for the worst.
+She fights with Jenny, who breaks their friendship off.

-However, unbeknownst to most characters, Cindy’s home life isn’t exactly glamorous.
-Her father spends most of his time in his lab while she only has her stepmother, Bobbie for company.
-She complains to her dad that none of the other ISA legacies know who their parents are.
+Unbeknownst to most characters, Cindy’s home life isn’t glamorous.
+Her father spends most of his time in his lab while she has her stepmother, Bobbie as a companion.

 Cindy takes immense pride in not keeping her two personas separate.